qkzk/fm/development.md

 - [ ] merge specific commands & cli_info
   - [x] merge
   - [x] remove specific commands
-  - [ ] ensure diff only use first 2 files (???) won't output anything if called with 3+ files
 - [x] don't store as much info while parsing tree content.
 Be as lazy as possible.
 - [x] Context menu (right click, alt+t) with most common actions
 - [x] unify keybindings: alt+char should be reserved to menus starting with same letter